offworld-projects/offworld-gym/README.md

 # OffWorld Gym

 The challenge that the community sets as a benchmark is usually the challenge that the community eventually solves.
 The ultimate challenge of reinforcement learning research is to train *real* agents to operate in the *real* environment, but until now there has not been a common real-world RL benchmark.

+OffWorld Gym is free to use, try it out at [gym.offworld.ai](https://gym.offworld.ai)

 ## Real-world Robotics Environment for Reinforcement Learning Research